tom288/Refresh/Process/ALBUM.md

 #### Collaide changes (need new screenshots)
 Blockbullets added to the grating at last.\
-The ramps on last should be solid underneath for greater splash consistency.
+The ramps on last are now filled underneath for greater splash consistency.

 #### HOI changes (need new screenshots)
 Used a taller fence prop to seal off the unreachable last area.\